Practical design tips you can follow to improve the readability of documents and presentations

 Limit the use of CAPITAL LETTERS

 Overuse of capital letters can make text difficult to read.
 Words may be incorrectly processed by screen readers resulting in every individual letter being spoken.
-IT ALSO LOOKS LIKE YOU’RE SHOUTING IF YOU WRITE WHOLE SENTENCES IN CAPITAL LETTERS.
+It also looks like you are SHOUTING if you write whole sentences in capital letters.
 Use ALL CAPS sparingly.

 Use adequate font sizes